 A panel of judges made up of Instructables staff and respected members of the community rate the finalists.
 The averages of the ratings determine the winners.

-When the winners are decided they will be announced here on the contest page.
-All entrants will be notified when this happens.
+When the winners are decided they will be notified and announced here on the contest page.